Transpilation overview

 BladeBridge

 BladeBridge is a flexible and extensible code conversion engine designed to accelerate modernization to Databricks.
-It supports a wide range of ETL platforms (e.g., Informatica, DataStage) and SQL-based systems (e.g., Oracle, Teradata, Netezza), accepting inputs in the form of exported metadata and scripts.
+It supports a wide range of ETL platforms (e.g., DataStage) and SQL-based systems (e.g., Oracle, Teradata, Netezza), accepting inputs in the form of exported metadata and scripts.

 The converter generates Databricks-compatible outputs including: